Deilephila elpenor: Larva

 Young larvae are a yellowish white to green colour.
 When they have finished growing, the larvae are a brown-gray colour with black dots along the length of the body.
-Larvae have a backward curving spine or "horn" that is the same colour as their body on the final abdominal segment.
+Larvae have a backward-curving spine or "horn" that is the same colour as their body on the final abdominal segment.
 Fully grown larvae can measure up to 3 inches (7.62 cm) in length.
-They also weigh somewhere between 4 and 7.5 g; during their lifetime, they ingest a total of 11–30 g of plant material.
+They also weigh between 4.0 and 7.5 g; during their lifetime, they ingest 11–30 g of plant material.

 Variation in colour has been observed in nature.
 Specifically, a green version of the full-grown larva exists within the species.
 Previous research has shown that the colour variation is not due to a simple inheritance pattern, and specific explanations still remain inconclusive.